Confederation Bridge: Tolls

+When the bridge opened, it charged $35 per two-axle automobile, with the rate increasing by 75% of yearly inflation.
+By January 1 2022, these tolls had reached $50.25.
+Following the effects the COVID-19 pandemic and Hurricane Fiona, the Government of Canada subsidized toll revenues and froze any potential increases each year, keeping the 2022 rate of $50.25 plus $8.50 per additional axle.

+As part of a promise made during Mark Carney's campaign in the 2025 federal election, effective August 1, 2025, the toll was further subsidized by the Federal Government and reduced from $50.25 to $20.
+Also effective August 1, 2025, the other major Northumberland Strait crossing, the Wood Islands Ferry from Wood Islands, Prince Edward Island to Caribou, Nova Scotia, halved its charges from the previous rate of $86 to $43 per car, including passengers, when leaving Prince Edward Island.
+Other fares halved include the rates for commercial vehicles, pedestrians, motorcycles, and bicycles, and to fuel surcharges.

+Travellers, whether entering the island by bridge and leaving by ferry or, vice versa, pay for leaving the Island only.

 History

 Various proposals for a fixed link across the Northumberland Strait can be traced as far back as the 1870s when the provinces' railway systems were developed.
 Subsequent proposals arose during federal elections in the late 1950s and early 1960s.
 The ebb and flow of public support for a fixed link was indirectly tied to the varying levels of federal investment in ferry and steamship connections to the province over the years, finally culminating in a proposal in the mid-1980s which resulted in the construction of the current bridge.